Medical leaders to write to care home staff amid fears over anti-vax campaign

 MEDICAL leaders are writing to all care home staff in Scotland amid fears they are being targeted by anti-vaccination campaigners.

-Dr Gregor Smith, Scotland's chief medical officer, said misinformation around vaccines is one of the biggest dangers we face.
+Dr Gregor Smith, Scotland's chief medical officer, said misinformation around vaccines is one of the biggest dangers the country faces.

-First Minister Nicola Sturgeon pleaded with everybody to get the vaccine when offered, insisting she will "be there with my sleeve rolled up" as soon as she is given the chance.
+First Minister Nicola Sturgeon pleaded with everybody to get the vaccine when offered, insisting she will "be there with my sleeve rolled up" as soon as she gets the chance.

 READ MORE: Coronavirus Scotland: 1,429 new Covid cases in 24 hours with no new deaths